This is page One. Other topics on page Two:

 This is the -1 EV compensation of the right fill light (for Group B, but I know I set the right light to be Group B).
 You control the lights from this camera Commander menu.
 You can adjust your lighting ratio here (as shown), and the Commander will do that too.
 Group B of course refers to whichever light you placed in Group B.

 Hot shoe flash.
 The previous off camera flash is a less flat, more interesting light, and just about as easy as hot shoe.
 Either way, direct flash is always sharp dark shadows, but bounce or umbrellas are soft vague shadows.

 Umbrella setup - always located reasonably close to subject.
 These are intentionally at haphazard different distances just to show it works.
 Unimportant to be same distance with Commander, but close allows umbrellas to appear larger, to work better (to be more soft), and also needs less flash power.

 Here is something slightly more serious... just as easy, but at least I actually arranged the subject and the lights a little bit, took only a few seconds.
 The orchid is rotated for best view, and the umbrellas are pretty much in front and close.
 You can control the lighting ratio in the commander menu.
 Otherwise, it is point & shoot TTL.
 Really, this is incredibly easy.

 We must keep light off of black backgrounds, but velvet is different and magic.
 I had background separation here, and this is cheaper velveteen cloth, which is OK here.
 High quality black dress velvet is best (from fabric store), it is jet black even with zero separation from subject.
 If you will set the object on the velvet, then definitely get a yard of the good stuff (dress velvet).
-I use masking tape to pick up the dust specs which might show in the light.
+I use masking tape around my fingers to pick up the dust specs which might show in the light.